10 Lovely Christmas Vignettes for Festive Decor

 Not every vignette will have all of these elements, but they will help you get started.
 These tips should inspire you if you need a little encouragement to create your own Christmas vignette.

-I consider our entry commode with the mirror above as the backdrop for any vignette.
-For this year, I started with the magnolia wreath that I bought last year at Lowe’s.
+Our entry commode with the mirror above is the perfect backdrop for any vignette.
+For this year, I started with the magnolia wreath that I bought at Lowe’s.
 My theme is gold, so I painted some of the leaves with Gold Metallic ChalkArt from A Maker’s Studio.
-Then I added gold~tone battery operated lights on a timer.
+Then I added gold-tone battery-operated lights on a timer.

-Then I added a primarily gold bow and wove another strand of gold lights in the bow.
-Finally I hung it from a nail hidden at the top of the mirror.
-I used 2 more of the same bow on our staircase bannisters.
+Then, I added a primarily gold bow and wove another strand of gold lights in the bow.
+Finally, I hung it from a nail hidden at the top of the mirror.
+I used two bows using the same ribbon on our staircase banisters.

 On the commode, I continued the gold theme with garage sale candlesticks I painted gold.
 I already had the gold candles.
 Below the mirror, I added a short piece of green garland and another strand of gold lights.